jdsprink91/scandalous-prince-reader/README.md

 - [x] show feed item as playing when they hit play from feed
 - [x] get play and pause button
 - [x] display playback info on feed item row (played / time left)
-- [ ] Remove saving feed items in indexeddb — fetch feed items when app is opened and when someone adds or removes a show.
+- [x] Remove saving feed items in indexeddb — fetch feed items when app is opened and when someone adds or removes a show.
-- [ ] do some checks to make sure that our feed has fields required by db

 ## V0.0.6 checklist

-- [ ] Add fast forward and reverse buttons
+- [ ] Add fast forward and reverse buttons to mobile audio thing

 ## V0.0.7 checklist